AlanHohn/conversational-git/chapter-09.md

 While we're at it we can add temp files to `.gitignore` so this doesn't happen again:

 {% highlight text %}
-echo "temp-*" > .gitignore
+echo "temp*" > .gitignore
 git add .
 git commit -m "ignore"
 {% endhighlight %}

-Note that even though we did `git add .` again, `temp-01` didn't get picked up this time.
+Note that even though we did `git add .` again, `temp01` didn't get picked up this time.
 The addition to `.gitignore` takes effect immediately, even before we commit it.

 If we really hosed up our working copy, we can get it back easily: